DUNE/dune-justin/docs/justin-man-page.md

        environment variables are made available to the scripts,  all  prefixed with   JUSTIN_,   including  $JUSTIN_REQUEST_ID,  $JUSTIN_STAGE_ID  and
-       $JUSTIN_COOKIE which allows the bootstrap  script  to  authenticate  to justIn's allocator service. $JUSTIN_PATH is used to reference files and scripts provided by justIn.
+       $JUSTIN_COOKIE which allows the bootstrap  script  to  authenticate  to justIN's allocator service. $JUSTIN_PATH is used to reference files and scripts provided by justIN.

        To  get  the  details  of  an  input  file  to  work  on,  the  command
        $JUSTIN_PATH/justin-get-file is executed by the bootstrap script.
 This